 Lets go Shopping

 A quick note before we continue.
-As you may have noticed, I am providing links to recommended products using my Amazon associates account.
+As you may have noticed, I am providing links to recommended products using my Walmart associates account.
 Using my links to purchase your items is a great way of saying thank you and supporting the work I do.

 You'll need an Adapter